misiekofski/docker-for-testers/4_running_dotnet_app/readme.md

 RUN dotnet publish -c Release -o out
 ```

 2. Then we can copy builded project to out another container (we will copy just binaries, without source code).
+This content will be with the same Dockerfile as script from step 1.

 ```Dockerfile
 # Build runtime image